 Fylde made the short trip down to the Sir Tom Finney Stadium, although there was nothing short in the performance on the pitch as a fine first half saw three goals scored from Danny Rowe, Danny Lloyd and Richie Baker to put Fylde 3-0 up at the half time break.

-Alasdair Waddecar brought Brig back into the game on fifty-four minutes as he pounced first on a Milligan free-kick that had hit the post and Waddecar fired past the helpless Hinchliffe to make it 3-1.
+Alasdair Waddecar brought Brig back into the game on fifty-four minutes as he pounced first on a Milligan free-kick that had hit the post and Waddecar fired past Ben Hinchliffe to make it 3-1.

 It then took Brig until the eighty-ninth minute to score their second and set up a nervy final couple of minutes, as home substitute Green scored an exquisitive chip as he lobbed the ball over Hinchliffe.
 However, that’s the way it stayed and The Coasters came away with another victory.

 Former Football League forward Brett Ormerod had the first shot of the game as a good move down the right culminated in Ormerod finding space to get a shot away from the edge of the box but it sailed harmlessly over Ben Hinchliffe’s crossbar.

 Danny Rowe got thirty-one goals last season for The Coasters and he got The Coasters off to a great start after nine minutes when he collected the ball about forty yards out before he beat a couple of midfielders before he fired the ball into the top left hand corner of the goal.
 An outstanding individual goal from Rowe.

 Shortly after, Richie Baker fired over from an acute angle before Danny Lloyd ran onto a clever pass from the starting trialist but the former blasted well over the bar.
 The Coasters enjoyed better possession during the opening half an hour and they looked sharp.